vmware-tanzu/community-edition/addons/packages/harbor/2.2.3/README.md

    On **Amazon Web Services**, it has a FQDN similar to `a82ebae93a6fe42cd66d9e145e4fb292-1299077984.us-west-2.elb.amazonaws.com`.
    On **vSphere with NSX ALB** and **Azure**, the Envoy service has a Load Balancer IP address similar to `20.54.226.44`.
-   On **CAPD**, the Envoy service is exposed via NodePort as it does not support LoadBalancer, so the above output will be empty.
+   On **Docker**, the Envoy service is exposed via NodePort as it does not support LoadBalancer, so the above output will be empty.

 1. Map the address of the Envoy service load balancer to the hostname of the Harbor service.